After completing this tutorial, you will be able to:

 JSON format.
 These data include population estimates for males and females for every county in Colorado for every year from 1990 to 2040 for multiple age groups.

-URL parameters, we can define a more specific request to limit what data we get back in response to our API request.
-For example, if we only want data for Boulder, Colorado, we can query just that subset of the data using the RESTful call.
+URL parameters, you can define a more specific request to limit what data you get back in response to your API request.
+For example, if you only want data for Boulder, Colorado, you can query just that subset of the data using the RESTful call.
 In the link below, note that the ?&county=Boulder part of the url makes the request to the API to only return data that are for Boulder County, Colorado.

 Parameters associated with accessing data using this API are documented here.